shichao-an/notes/docs/lkd/ch3.md

 Cleaning up after a process and removing its process descriptor are separate steps.
 This enables the system to obtain information about a child process after it has terminated.

-The terminated child’s `task_struct` is deallocated after any of the following:
+The terminated child's `task_struct` is deallocated after any of the following:

 * The parent has obtained information on its terminated child.
 * The parent has signified to the kernel that it does not care (about the terminated child).